weaviate/weaviate-io/developers/integrations/operations/langwatch/index.md

 sidebar_position: 3
 image: og/integrations/home.jpg
 ---
-[LangWatch](https://langwatch.ai/) is an LLM operations platform offering tools to control the quality of your AI application.
+[LangWatch](https://langwatch.ai/) is an LLM operations platform that offers tools to control the quality of your AI application.

 ## LangWatch and Weaviate
-Connect to your Weaviate instance to log the traces.
-It also connects to DSPy to track the performance of each prompt paraphrasing.
+Connect LangWatch to your Weaviate instance to log operational traces.

+LangWatch also connects to DSPy to track the performance of each prompt paraphrasing.

 ## Our Resources
 [**Hands on Learning**](#hands-on-learning): Build your technical understanding with end-to-end tutorials.